 In our daily life as a Christian community, the Chapel provides an important focus.
 Ministerial students begin and end the day with prayer.
-The main services take place on Tuesdays and Friday evenings (featuring the College Choir).
+The main services take place on Tuesdays and Friday evenings.
 The wider community is an ecumenical one and worship tends to reflect this diversity, whilst retaining Baptist roots.

-Sharing meals is another way that we foster community and mark milestones together.
-Daily lunches provide opportunities to continue discussions from tutorials and classes, weekly Formal Halls are times to relax together, and special dinners mark important events and student achievements.
+Sharing meals is another way that we foster community, both in term time and in block weeks.
+Special dinners mark important events and student achievements.
 Ministerial students are encouraged, as far as time and circumstance allow, to be as fully part of this wider community as possible.

 Oxford's libraries are world-class.
-The College has its own well-stocked library, and students may also use the historic Bodleian Library, and the libraries of the Faculty of Theology and Religion and the Department for Continuing Education (ContEd).
+The College has its own well-stocked library, and students may also use the historic Bodleian Library, and the libraries of the Faculty of Theology and Religion and the Department for Continuing Education (OUDCE).

 Regent's is formally a member of the Southern Counties Baptist Association and the Baptist Union of Great Britain, but also has excellent relationships with other Associations.
 One way this is expressed is through a programme of Community Learning.
 The College is committed to serving the churches and sharing in the mission of God in every aspect of its life.
-To help achieve this, we visit churches, running short courses in a variety of subjects, working with the local Associations on 'Footsteps' - a training course for church members - and overseeing the formation and training of Lay Pastors or Preachers.